Julien-Commes/Advent_of_Code_2024/README.md

 I'll try to detail later in the readme what was the approach day per day and the different traps I avoided/fell into.

+## Day 1-2

+Nothing to declare

+## Day 3

+Used RegEx to find the correct multiplications in the input.

 ## Day 16

 ### Part 1